joshuaseetss/cf-reviews/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Features
+1) User can click ‘Create review’ button, which would display a modal with a review form
+2) User can fill in and submit the form with the following fields (similar to the image above):
+a.
+Name
+b.
+Good / OK / Bad
+c.
+Review message
+3) User can view a list of reviews submitted
+4. User can view an up-to-date pie chart of count of good / OK / bad reviews on the homepage
+5. User can click on a button that allows him to see all the messages left for the teacher.

+## Points to note
+1) Reviews cannot be submitted if name and the rating is not submitted.
+Comments can be left blank.